Mililani, Hawaii: Government and infrastructure

 The United States Postal Service operates the Mililani Post Office.

 In 2017, the state approved NRG Energy, Inc. to build a 14.7 megawatt solar farm project near Mililani called Lanikuhana Solar.
 Hawaiian Electric Companies (HECO) will buy electricity from this solar farm at 11.4 cents per kilowatt-hour (kWh) for 22 years.
 On September 10, 2019, the 14.7 megawatt Mililani Solar II developed by Clearway Energy Group began its operation alongside the Mililani Agricultural Park.
 Originally started by the developer SunEdison, Hawaiian Electric broke its ties to the firm in February 2016 before SunEdison's bankruptcy proceedings.
 San Francisco-based Clearway's predecessor the NRG Energy's Community Solar division, took over the project at the end of November 2016.
 On January 22, 2019, the Clearway Energy Group obtained NRG Community Solar's assets.

 In March 2019, the Public Utilities Commission approved Clearway Energy Group to build a 39 megawatt solar farm with a 39 MW / 156 megawatt-hour battery storage project near Mililani called Mililani Solar I. HECO will buy electricity from this solar-plus-storage project at 9 cents per kilowatt-hour (kWh).
 The Mililani Solar I project was completed by Clearway in 2022.

 Education

 Public schools in Mililani are operated by the Hawaiʻi Department of Education.

 Elementary schools in the CDP include Kīpapa, Mililani Uka, and Mililani Waena.
 Mililani High School is located inside the CDP.

 Hanalani Schools is a private school located in Mililani.
 It has over 600 students spanning pre-K through 12th grade as of 2022.

 The following schools have Mililani postal addresses but are in the Mililani Mauka CDP: Mililani Mauka Elementary School, Mililani ʻIke Elementary School, and Mililani Middle School.

+Community centers

+The Honbushin International Center, a Japanese community and religious center, is located in Mililani.